AICDEV/eco-log/readme.md

 Log.log("test", LogLevel.trace);
 ```

-Looking always foreward to feedback.
+Looking always foreward for feedback.

 Happy using and keep coding =)